 Knowing the degree of fibrosis is useful for diagnosing as well as monitoring and checking any disease progression.
 In the past, this was traditionally done by a liver biopsy.
 A biopsy involves removing a small sample of the liver to analyse it by puncturing the skin or via the intrahepatic (transjugular) veins.

 Despite having been the most widely used technique, a liver biopsy has its drawbacks.
 The patient must be at the hospital for between 12 and 24 hours, and the assessment is not always easy to read as liver fibrosis distribution is vague and not homogenous.

-Complications may arise from a liver biopsy, however, most are mild such as pain at the puncture site, around the liver area, or in the neck or shoulder.
+Complications may arise from a liver biopsy.
+However, most of these potential complications are mild, with patients sometimes experiencing pain at the puncture site, pain around the liver area, or pain in the neck or shoulder.
 More serious complications may include haemorrhage, pneumothorax (collapsed lung), haemothorax, organ perferation, biliary peritonitis, and in very extreme but rare cases, death.